 An initial concern may be raised by the teacher, by families, previous settings or schools, or by other agencies that come into contact with the child (for example, healthcare professionals).
 We also listen to what the children have to say about their own learning and wellbeing.

 Alongside referrals we use progress data and transition information from other schools or settings.
 We aim to identify children with special needs as early as possible.

-It could be that it is decided to place your child on SEN Support.
+It could be that it is decided to place a child on SEN Support.
 This simply means that they will be given extra help within school to meet their needs.
 In some cases it could be that further advice is needed from the Special Educational Needs Support Service.
-We will always ask your permission before we do this.
+We will always ask permission from the child’s family before we do this.

 How will the school support children with special educational needs?